The Osprey or Western Meadowlark for State Bird? You Decide.

 (By the way, Franklin was likely joking about wanting the wild turkey to be our national symbol.
 He suggested that in an oft-quoted letter to his daughter, where he may have been after a laugh.
 The animal he proposed in a more serious letter to the Pennsylvania Journal was the rattlesnake.)

 So, let’s run with the idea that the symbolism of being Oregon’s state bird matters, at least a little bit.
-And let’s do what it appears our elected leaders have not done and take a closer look at the two species involved—pushing beyond the “gentle avian friend” vs. “instinctual killer who visits death on fish from above” nonsense.
-(Both quotes are from Sen. Betsy Johnson, D-Scappoose.)
+And let’s do what it appears our elected leaders have not done and take a closer look at the two species involved—pushing beyond the “gentle avian friend” versus “instinctual killer who visits death on fish from above” nonsense.
+(Both unfortunate quotes are from Sen. Betsy Johnson, D-Scappoose.)

 Which Bird Spends More Time in Oregon?

 It seems like our state bird should spend most or all of the year in Oregon.
-In Central Oregon, many western meadowlarks are year-round residents.
+In Central Oregon, many Western Meadowlarks are year-round residents.
 Osprey arrive in early April, typically returning to the same nest they left the year before, and they stay until mid-October.

 Which Bird Is Claimed by the Most Other States?

 I think this is the strongest argument in favor of adopting the osprey as our state bird.
-Five other states, including Montana and Wyoming, have chosen the western meadowlark as their state bird, while the osprey would be ours alone.
+Five other states, including Montana and Wyoming, have chosen the Western Meadowlark as their state bird, while the Osprey would be ours alone.

 Note, however, that our beloved state animal, the beaver, is also the state animal of New York, and I don’t hear any complaints about that.

-Which Bird Is Most Common?
+Which Bird Is More Common?

 That’s some cruel circular reasoning to criticize a species in decline for not being more abundant!
-It would seem far wiser to focus on how to restore the meadowlark’s habitat—which is where being the symbol of the state could really help.
+It would seem wiser to focus on how to restore the meadowlark’s habitat—which is where being the symbol of the state could really help.

 Which Bird Would Win a Cage Match?

-Criticizing the meadowlark for not being as fierce as an osprey is akin to criticizing a fox for not being as big and strong as a wolf.
+Criticizing the meadowlark for not being as fierce as an Osprey is akin to criticizing a fox for not being as big and strong as a wolf.
 They’re different species that do different things, filling different but equally important roles in the ecosystem.

 Which Bird Is Prettier?